Using Your 401(k) To Buy A House: A Guide

 If you borrow the money, you’ll be required to repay the loan, typically within 5 years.
-You’ll be paying interest while you do it, which is generally at the interest rate of 2 points over “prime rate.”
+You’ll be paying interest while you do it, which is generally at the interest rate of 2 points over the prime rate.
 But the interest will be used to pay yourself, which makes it a bit less onerous.
 However, remember these loans are paid with after-tax dollars so you’re missing out on the tax benefits that make 401(k) accounts so attractive in the first place.

 And note that if you use a 401(k) loan and then leave your job, the full amount must be repaid before you file taxes for the year in which you left your job (for example, if you leave your job in December, you only have until the following April 15 or whenever Tax Day falls to pay it back).
 If you don’t, it’s considered a withdrawal, which means it will be taxed at ordinary income tax rates.

-If your plan allows you to withdraw the funds, rather than borrowing, you won’t have to pay them back, but you’ll experience a 10% early-withdrawal fee if you are under the age of 59 ½.
+If your plan allows you to withdraw the funds rather than borrow, you won’t have to pay them back, but you’ll experience a 10% early-withdrawal fee if you’re under the age of 59 ½.
 That can be a big bite, especially when it’s accompanied by the taxes you must pay on the amount owed.